 I have had a thing for sandwiches since I was a child, my first love was peanut butter & honey.
 I’m still inspired today by a little sandwich shop near where I went to high school that made really massive, unique sandwiches with silly names (they still do).
 Along with my lifetime passion for sandwiches is a lifetime of frustration from not being able to find those kinds of sandwiches.
 Then trying to find great, unique sandwiches with high-quality, clean-label ingredients, forget it.
 So, I set out to fill that niche and create places where everyone can find my vision for great sandwiches and salads and share my passion.

 My life partner; Jennifer and I had worked together in a small upscale market/café where I wrote the initial sandwich recipes that would become the start of CERA.
 Since then we’ve dreamed of creating something together and now we knew what.
 Then, a casual conversation with an old friend from high school who had become a chef led to the idea of him being part CERA as an owner & our Director of Culinary.
-Sean is well known in Portland for his work with The Rooms and he was a contributor to a new culinary book, Koji Alchemy.
+Sean is well known in Portland for his work with Scales, Boones, The Rooms and more.
+He has been an avid mushroom forager, fermenter and was a contributor to a new culinary book, Koji Alchemy.
 Sean's passion and style couldn’t be a better fit, and he has helped bring the CERA vision to life.

 We wanted to go beyond just intentions about treating workers fairly and running restaurants sustainably.
 So, we are working towards B. Corps® certification, which verifies that companies are balancing purpose and profit and considering their impact on workers, customers, suppliers, communities, and the environment.